-Corrugated packaging & displays is a $28.4 billion a year industry that is vital to U.S. distribution systems.
+Corrugated packaging & displays is a $35.2 billion a year industry that is vital to U.S. distribution systems.
 It is the most frequently used shipping material because it is cost-effective, lightweight, functional, innovative, versatile and sustainable.

-Over 1,200 corrugated manufacturing and design facilities promote innovation and provide new careers in almost 1,000 U.S. cities and towns.
+Employment opportunities for new graduates across the U.S. Over 1,153 corrugated manufacturing and design facilities promote innovation and provide new careers in almost 1,000 U.S. cities and towns.

+Corrugated packaging & displays is a green industry.
 It, and its allied industries, plant twice as many trees as are harvested, contributing to preserving wildlife habitats, sequestering carbon dioxide and offsetting greenhouse gas emissions.

 Through ICPF, the corrugated industry seeks student interns and new graduates with majors in packaging, graphic design, marketing & sales, business, engineering, supply chain management, environmental science and related fields.

 Get on the Bus!
 It's Not Too Late to Register for ICPF's Holiday Weekend in New York

 As projected, it appears this year’s Holiday Weekend in New York will “sell out” even earlier than in past years.
 However, It’s not too late to join the celebration of ICPF’s return to New York and enjoy the best Manhattan has to offer during the holiday season!
 Click Here to download more information and a registration form.

 Every year we repeatedly have heard from executives, who have attended ICPF’s Dialogue Dinners, Teleconference and other events, that after meeting the participating students they are very excited about the bright future for the industry.
 The following is an article on the corrugated packaging industry from the perspective of a recent graduate.
 It expresses the passion that we, at ICPF, hear daily from the latest generation of students and upcoming graduates.